 - Cedar and cedarwood oil are known to kill and repel moths, moth caterpillars, and eggs.
-Switching your clothes hangers to cedar and hanging Cedar Granules in your closet using a sock or stocking can do wonders for preventing costly moth issues.
+Switching your clothes hangers to cedar and hanging Cedar Granules in your closet using a sachet or stocking can do wonders for preventing costly moth issues.

 2. STOP THE DAMAGE

 So you have a moth problem on your hand.
 What now?
-First thing’s first: let’s protect your clothing and other valuables from damage.
+First thing’s first, let’s protect your clothing and other valuables from damage.

 3. KILL AND REPEL